 easyMoney is not a cash savings account.

-The easyMoney platform matches carefully selected property professionals looking to borrow short term finance (3-24 months) for business purposes, secured against UK property, with investors looking to invest.
+The easyMoney peer to peer lending platform matches carefully selected property professionals looking to borrow short term finance (3-24 months) for business purposes, backed against UK property, with investors looking to invest.

 The easyMoney senior team has many years of experience in property and property lending and undertakes rigorous due diligence on all borrowers and the properties against which your money is lent.